pedramvdl31/HOMVIZ/README.md

 # Installation Guide

 This project is programmed using Laravel 5.1.
-The best way of recreating the server and running the application is to follow Laravel documentation.
+The best way of recreating the server and running the application is to follow Laravel documentation, [LARAVEL 5.1](https://laravel.com/docs/5.1).
 However, I will provide the following instructions for additional support.

 ## Operating System
 Ubuntu Server 20.04 LTS (HVM), SSD Volume Type